 Traditional fish sauce is made with anchovies and salt.
 The more modern brands include ingredients like MSG, caramel, and other food additives.
 None of these are good for someone who suffers from gout.

 Korean foods like kimchi use fish sauce.
 A lot of traditional Thai and Vietnamese also use fish sauce to add umami.

-Todays recipe is an alternative with no fish or MSG.
-But is still high in salt and the brand that I used has high fructose corn syrup.
+Today's recipe is an alternative with no fish or MSG.
+But it is still high in salt, and the brand that I used has high fructose corn syrup.
 So I can use it but need to use it sparingly.

-Our ingredients: Soy sauce (I used a Korean brand), four ounces of mushrooms, four cloves of garlic and one ounce of wakame seaweed.
-I used brown mushrooms but feel free to experiment, shiitakes would work great.
-I used makame but kombu would also work.
+Our ingredients: Soy sauce (I used a Korean brand), four ounces of mushrooms, four cloves of garlic, and one ounce of wakame seaweed.
+I used brown mushrooms but feel free to experiment; shiitakes would work great.
+I used wakame, but kombu would also work.

-While the mixture is still hot add the seaweed.
+While the mixture is still hot, add the seaweed.
 Cover with a lid and let it cool.
-I am not a fan of boiling seaweed, sometimes when you do that it gets slimy.
+I am not a fan of boiling seaweed; sometimes, it gets slimy when you do that.

-After it has cooled down strain out the seaweed.
+After it has cooled down, strain out the seaweed.
 Then filter the "Fish Sauce" into a bottle.
-I used a coffee filter but it was very slow.
-Next time I will use a paper towel or cheese cloth.
+I used a coffee filter, but it was prolonged.
+Next time I will use a paper towel or cheesecloth.

 - 930 ml soy sauce